MinaProtocol/mina/frontend/website/docs/getting-started.md

 ## Installation

-The newest binary releases can be found [here]().
-With the exception of the .exe and .dmg files, they are archives of the latest executable binaries for each release.
+The newest binary releases can be found below.
 Instructions are provided for macOS and Linux below:

 ### macOS